Kay Summersby: Relationship with Eisenhower

-There is a question whether Summersby consummated a romance with Eisenhower during the war, as there is no definitive evidence as to the matter.
+Whether Summersby consummated a romance with Eisenhower during the war is unknown, as there is no definitive evidence as to the matter.
 Many people knew both of them during the war but none alleged there was an affair.
 In Eisenhower Was My Boss, Summersby's 1948 memoir of the war years, written with journalist Frank Kearns, she made no mention of any affair.
 Her 1975 autobiography, Past Forgetting: My Love Affair with Dwight D. Eisenhower, was explicit about there being a romance, although it also said they had not actually had sexual intercourse.
 However, she did not dictate the text.
 Past Forgetting was ghostwritten by Barbara Wyden while Summersby was dying of cancer.
 This book was contracted after Eisenhower had died in 1969.
 The text states the omission of the affair from the 1948 book was due to her concern for Eisenhower's privacy.
 Summersby reportedly stated shortly before her death: "The General is dead.
 I am dying.
 When I wrote Eisenhower Was My Boss in 1948, I omitted many things, changed some details, glossed over others to disguise as best I could the intimacy that had grown between General Eisenhower and me.
 It was better that way."

 Those who dispute the claim of an affair maintain that the second book's description of the relationship was simply fabricated, presumably by the ghostwriter.
 By the book's account there were two unsuccessful attempts to have intercourse.
 Instead of sex, wrote Summersby, the affair mostly consisted of "stolen kisses" during walks or on aeroplanes, holding hands, and horseback riding or golfing together.
 She kept a note from Eisenhower that asked, "How about lunch, tea, & dinner today?" the note says.
 "If yes: Who else do you want, if any?
 At which time?
 How are you?"
 Red Cross volunteer and writer Margaret Chase was one of the authors discounting the affair in her 1983 book.

 Eisenhower himself only mentioned Summersby once in Crusade in Europe, his 1948 memoir of the war, in a list of aides.
 Historian Carlo D'Este notes that members of Eisenhower's staff denied that there was ever an affair between them and dismisses Summersby's book as "fanciful".
 However, rumours and jokes about their relationship were common among soldiers who did not know the two.
 Eisenhower's son John, who briefly served as an aide, described her as "the Mary Tyler Moore of headquarters.
 She was perky and she was cute.
 Whether she had any designs on the Old Man and the extent to which he succumbed, I just don't know."